Travel guide

 Coverage and local operators in Romania

-How many GB you need depending on your trip
+How many GB you need according to your trip

 The amount of data depends on how many days you're staying and your usage.
 As a reference, an average traveler uses between 1 and 1.5 GB per day using maps, WhatsApp, social media, and some browsing.
 If you make video calls or watch series, it goes up to 2-3 GB per day.
 This table gives you a practical guide:

-Trip duration Light usage (maps + chat) Medium usage (social media + photos) Intensive usage (video)
+Trip Duration Light Usage (maps + chat) Medium Usage (social media + photos) Intensive Usage (video)

 Weekend (3 days) 1-2 GB 3 GB 5 GB